 - Intense physical reactions can happen when there are reminders of the distressing event

 Trauma can shape people’s mental, emotional, spiritual and physical well-being.
 Because trauma can come from violence, abuse, neglect, disaster, war, etc., nearly every family is impacted in some way.
-Trauma-informed care provides a new perspective when we shift from asking “what is wrong with you?” to “what has happened to you?”
-This change reduces the blame and shame that some people experience when being labeled with symptoms or a diagnosis of mental illness
+Trauma-informed care provides a new perspective when we shift from asking, “What is wrong with you?” to “What has happened to you?”
+This change reduces the blame and shame that some people feel when have symptoms or a diagnosis of mental illness.

 Recovery can happen when people find ways to cope with their upsetting memories and reach out to a helpful support system.

 Health care professionals can use their skills to recognize signs of a trauma history or PTSD.
 However, since almost everyone has had some trauma in their lives, it is helpful to always provide care in a safe and healing way.
 That awareness and the ability to prevent re-traumatization are key benefits of trauma informed care.

 Why is it important for nurses and other health professionals to recognize past or present trauma ?